KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 ```

-Let's see if we can run a simple nginx container, in the `default` namespace.
-(You do not need to explicitly mention default in the command line - duh!)
+Let's see if we can run a simple nginx container, in the `default` name-space.
+(You do not need to explicitly mention `default` in the command line - duh!)

 ```
 [root@kubeadm-node1 ~]# kubectl run nginx --image=nginx:alpine